 Membership benefits and opportunities

-Members of the Expert Network receive premium access to the World Economic Forum's Strategic Intelligence platform, including advanced features of the Transformation Maps and the ability to create a custom Map on the platform (feature launching in June 2019).
+Members of the Expert Network receive premium access to the World Economic Forum's Strategic Intelligence platform, including advanced features of the Transformation Maps and the ability to create a custom Map on the platform.
 Members are encouraged to share and seek reaction to their research, provide analysis and commentary on issues relevant to their expertise, engage in dialogue with other experts, and collaborate with other members of the Network.

 Expert Network members may be invited to participate in webinars and podcasts as well as contribute to blogs for publication on Agenda, the Forum's main blog platform which receives more than 6 million unique visitors a month.
 Members will be selected for these opportunities based on their engagement in the community.

 Expert Network members can share their projects with all TopLink users and bring in other members who are interested in getting involved.
 Members can also nominate themselves for other projects of interest.